Ceiling temperature

 Ceiling temperature ($T_c$) is a measure of the tendency of a polymer to revert to its constituent monomers.
 When a polymer is at its ceiling temperature, the rate of polymerization and depolymerization of the polymer are equal.
 Generally, the ceiling temperature of a given polymer is correlated to the steric hindrance of the polymer’s monomers.
 Polymers with high ceiling temperatures are often commercially useful.
 Polymers with low ceiling temperatures are more readily depolymerizable.

 Thermodynamics of polymerization

-At constant temperature, the reversibility of polymerization can be determined using the Gibbs free energy equation:
+At a given temperature, the reversibility of polymerization can be determined using the Gibbs free energy equation: